Crisp types

 Observe that for us to be able to assume x is crisp at all, we must also assume that the type A and the universe level l are crisp, following the rule that crisp hypotheses may only be formed in crisp contexts.

 So what does it mean for A to be a crisp type?
-Since the universe of types is itself a type, and every type comes equipped with cohesive structure, it means that the definition of A is indifferent to the cohesive structure on the universe.
+Since the universe of types is itself a type, and every type comes equipped with cohesive structure, that A is a crisp type means that the definition of A is indifferent to the cohesive structure on the universe.

 Note that saying a type is crisp is very different to saying that the cohesive structure of the type is trivial, which one could in one way informally state as “it consists of only crisp elements”.
 Crisp types whose cohesive structure is trivial in this sense is captured by flat discrete crisp types.